tohsin/tohsin.github.io/_pages/courses.md

 author_profile: true

 ---
-## <small>Relevant Courses </small>
+## Relevant Courses
-<small>These includes relevant courses taken in my Undergrad as well as courses taken personally
-these includes materials from school sites, Open courseware and MOOCs.
-The rest i learn from books, papers and reading open source  projects source codeee</small>
+These includes relevant courses taken in my Undergrad as well as courses taken personally these includes materials from school sites, Open courseware and MOOCs.
+The rest i learn from books, papers and reading open source  projects source codeee

 --------------------
 ### Robotics